-The purpose of this course is to enable the teacher candidate to do the following:
+The purpose of this course is to enable the student to do the following:

-- A. Gain practical experience in a supervisory setting. - B. Gain familiarity with a variety of grade levels and school systems.
+- A. Gain practical experience as a teacher candidate in a supervisory setting. - B. Gain familiarity with a variety of grade levels and school systems.

 III.
 STUDENT LEARNING OUTCOMES FOR THIS COURSE